-Benefits of the UMass Amherst Community College Connection
+Benefits of Becoming a UMass Amherst Student

 UMass Amherst students choose from 93 areas of academic study, including interdisciplinary majors and the individually designed BDIC (bachelor's degree with individual concentration).
 Many of our programs are among the top ranked in the country, most notably the writing, engineering, business, linguistics, and computer science programs.
 Our students take classes at no extra cost at Amherst, Smith, Mount Holyoke, and Hampshire Colleges through the Five College Interchange, expanding their opportunities four-fold.
 Their hard work shows: UMass Amherst is the only New England public university designated as a top producer of Fulbright scholars.